 Oolong tea vary wildly in flavor thanks to their wide range of oxidation levels.
 Oolong tea can be sweet and fruity or woodsy and rich.
 The aroma of lighter oolong teas contain hints of honey while other bolder aromas are roasted and complex.

-Phoenix oolong tea is produced in the Guangdong province of China.
+Phoenix oolong tea is produced in the Guangdong province of China and is among the bestsellers.
 The Chinese name for this tea means “single bush."
 The leaves of Phoenix oolong teas are harvested from one single bush of the tea plant.
 Each bush has a different flavor, meaning this tea tastes different with every batch.
+The dried leaves feature a curly appearance that slowly unfurls when steeping.

 Today, Phoenix tea is also used to refer to all oolong teas produced in Guangdong province—not just the ones from a single bush.
 Phoenix teas are noted for their natural flavors and aromas of flowers and fruits.